 Sales Tax in India

-Any goods sold or brought in India has a tax levied on it which is referred as Sales Tax.
-It falls under indirect tax category as the taxpayer does not pay the tax directly to the government but pay it to the collector who later submits it to the government.
-This tax is usually charged at the time of purchase or exchanging the goods at a certain percentage of the goods value.
-It is levied by the union government and state government according to Sales tax rules.
+Any goods sold or bought in India had a tax levied on it which was referred to as Sales Tax (until GST replaced it for most goods on 1 July 2017).
+It fell under the indirect tax category as the taxpayer did not pay the tax directly to the government but paid it to the collector who later submitted it to the government.
+This tax was usually charged at the time of purchase or exchange of the goods at a certain percentage of the goods value.
+It was levied by the union government and state government according to Sales tax rules.
+Today, the equivalent levy on most goods is GST; state-level sales tax/VAT continues only on petroleum products and alcoholic liquor for human consumption.

 • Encourage savings and investment from a person.